Skip to content (Press Enter)

 • A creator profile – You’ll want to think about your personal branding and set up a profile on your platform of choice.
 Presentation and first impressions can count for a lot, so take time to think about whether you want to publish under your own name, a persona or something else entirely.

-• Editing software – Nobody does it perfectly in one take.
+• Editing software – nobody does it perfectly in one take.
 You’ll want some editing software so you can make your content as polished and engaging as possible.
-Thankfully, with Dropbox app-integrations, you can get the benefits of cloud storage while working in your favourite editing apps.
+Thankfully, with Dropbox app integrations, you can get the benefits of cloud storage while working in your favourite editing apps.

 • Large file transfer – Working with video and audio means working with huge raw files.
 And sometimes, you’ll need to transfer these files between machines.
 With Dropbox Transfer, you can send up to 100 GB of files at a time, with secure encryption to keep your assets safe.